How do I become a certified medical transcriptionist?

 What is the career outlook for a medical transcriptionist?

-There is a range of ways you can use your medical transcriptionist diploma.
-Medical transcriptionists play an important part on a healthcare team, translating and transcribing voice memos from physicians.
+43,900 medical transcriptionist jobs were added in 2024, and the Bureau of Labor and Statistics (BLS) projects that 7,400 new medical transcriptionist jobs will be added every year through 2034.* Medical transcriptionists play an important part in a healthcare team, translating and transcribing voice memos from physicians.
 As more patients and an aging population seek healthcare services, there will likely be more data and notes that need transcribing.
 However, it's important to note that, with technological advancement, some physicians and healthcare providers have begun to rely on speech recognition software versus hiring transcriptionists.
 Additionally, medical transcriptionists often have the option of working flexible schedules from home.

 What will I learn in order to become a medical transcriptionist?